spatie/phpunit-watcher/README.md

 This will run the tests and rerun them whenever a file in the `src` or `tests` directory is modified.

-You can customize the directories being watched by create a file named `.phpunit-watcher.yml` in your project directory.
+You can customize the directories being watched by creating a file named `.phpunit-watcher.yml` in your project directory.
 Here's some example content:

 ```yaml
 watch: